-Honeybees natural survival instinct sometimes causes them to swarm - most commonly because their current colony is overcrowded.
+Honeybees natural survival instinct can causes them to swarm - most commonly because their current colony has outgrown their hive.
 By splitting into multiple colonies they increase their chances of survival.

-Hives Manawatu offers a free swarm collection service in conjunction with the Manawatu Beekeepers Club.
+Hives Manawatu offers a free swarm collection service.

 Details we need are: